 Heart-Shaped Nipples: What Plastic Surgeons Think of This New Trend

-- Heart-shaped nipples are a form of body modification that can be achieved through tattooing or, less commonly, nipple grafting.
+- Heart-shaped nipples are a form of body modification that can be achieved through tattooing or nipple grafting.

 - Plastic surgeons condemn the majority of body modification procedures, citing a high risk of infection and scarring.